Ameobea/homepage/src/blog/computing-auto-smooth-shaded-normals-like-blender.md

 This seemed weird and kind of buggy to me at first, but it made sense when I thought about it some more.

-When this mesh as individual triangles, there's no way to partition the inner vertices such that they all share normals except for the two on either side of that sharp edge.
+When this mesh is exported as individual triangles with indexed vertices, there's no way to partition the inner vertices such that they all share normals except for the two on either side of that sharp edge.
 It's just not topologically possible.

 That issue doesn't exist for the outer vertex, though; it can be split nicely into two smooth fans that each have a single face.
 However, if the mesh is modified to make a full fan of faces all the way around that outer vertex, the sharp edge will disappear entirely and be effectively smooth shaded - there's no way around it.